ibm-cloud-docs/Backup/index.md

 # Provisioning {{site.data.keyword.backup_notm}}
 {: #ordering}

+Provision {{site.data.keyword.backup_full}} to protect your data with automated agent-based backups.
+Get 10 GB free vault space and scale up to 12,000 GB with flexible pricing.
+{: shortdesc}

 Backups make sure that your data is safely stored outside of your device and stays protected. {{site.data.keyword.backup_full}} is an automated agent-based backup system that is managed through the Cloud Backup Portal browser-based management utility.
 You can provision your {{site.data.keyword.backup_full}} instance in the console, from the CLI, with the API, or Terraform.
 The first 10 GB of vault space is provided at no cost to you.
-{: shortdesc}

 Each server must have its own {{site.data.keyword.backup_notm}} instance.
 One {{site.data.keyword.backup_notm}} license cannot be used for multiple servers.
 {: important}